You want a WordPress recipe plugin that best fits your needs. Don’t waste hours browsing plugins. I have tested 3 common FREE recipe plugins for you!

 WP Recipe Maker creates metadata automatically that help you rank with google or create a Pinterest Rich Pin.
-You can add a “print credit” that will show at the bottom of prints which I left empty.
+You can add a “print credit” that will show at the bottom of prints.
 If you want to see all your recipes at a glance, you go to WP Recipe Maker > Manage and you will find a list of all your recipes.

 Unfortunately, adding links to recipes is only available in WP Recipe Maker Premium.
 So, no affiliate links here.